sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 }
 ```

 If you test the extension, you will see that nothing changes.
 Unfortunately, we need to mark the command.
-Add `CommandFlag` `DynamicVisibility` to your command in the command table (.vsct file).
+Add `CommandFlag` `DynamicVisibility` to the command in the command table (.vsct file).

 ```xml{4}
 <Button guid="guidYellowPackageCmdSet" id="YellowCommandId" priority="0x0100" type="Button">